snehasi/test_bench/exercise/scramword/webapp/README.md

 - Bootstrap4 / FontAwesome / Datatables - loaded via CDN in page layout
 - Application data stored in JSON files - no database
 - Tested to run on an Ubuntu host
-- Repo list hard-coded in a server-side JSON file
+- Tracker list hard-coded in a server-side JSON file

 ## Cron